anjanhans/portfolio/E-commerce-sales-order/README.md

 - Trends in quarterly sales
 - Operational issues such as return and cancellation rates

-The dataset was initially messy and required cleanin.
+The dataset was initially messy and required cleaning.
 Data preparation was performed in “Excel”  and the final dashboard was built using “Tableau”